gobolinux/Documentation/content/latest/Advanced/GoboLinux-Scripts/_index.md

 displayed.
 (Note: Actually, not all scripts conform to this yet, but this is being worked on).

+> [!INFO]
-{{% notice note %}} Many of the restrictions above are actually implementation limitations.
-"Fixing" them is not a high-priority in the project, but patches to lift this restrictions are welcome.
-See `/Programs/Scripts/Current/Functions/OptionParser` if you're curious.
+>Many of the restrictions above are actually
+>implementation limitations.
+"Fixing" them is not a high-priority in the project,
-{{% /notice %}}
+>but patches to lift this restrictions are welcome.
+See
+>`/Programs/Scripts/Current/Functions/OptionParser` if you're curious.